-Many in the diamond trade believe that strong blue fluorescence lcan make a light yellow diamond look closer to colorless when exposed to a UV source such as sunlight.
+Many in the diamond trade believe that strong blue fluorescence can make a light yellow diamond look closer to colorless when exposed to a UV source such as sunlight.
 Blue and yellow are color opposites and tend to cancel each other out, so blue fluorescence masks the yellow color.
 In rare cases, some diamonds with extremely strong fluorescence may appear slightly hazy or oily.
 Fewer than 0.2% of the fluorescent diamonds submitted to GIA exhibit this effect.

 To answer questions from consumers and the trade about the impact of fluorescence on diamond color in the D-to-Z range, GIA conducted extensive observer testing.
 Here’s what its researchers found: “For the average observer, meant to represent the jewelry buying public, no systematic effects of fluorescence were detected [on the face-up appearance of the groups of diamonds].
 Even the experienced observers did not consistently agree on the effects of fluorescence from one stone to the next.”
-As a result, GIA considers diamond fluorescence to be an identifying characteristic, not a grading factor – meaning, it has little to no impact on diamond color.
+As a result, GIA considers diamond fluorescence to be an identifying characteristic, not a grading factor – meaning, it has little to no impact on what color the diamond is.

 6. Engagement ring settings can influence the perception of diamond color